albertomscode/post-it/README.md

 ### Database (Supabase)

-1. Design a comprehensive database schema with relationships between tables.
+1. Designed a comprehensive database schema with relationships between tables.
-2. Use Supabase SQL Editor or a seed.js file to seed the database with data.
+2. Used Supabase SQL Editor.

 ### Server (Express)

-1. Create an Express server to handle requests.
+1. Created an Express server to handle requests.
-2. Implement endpoints for POST and GET requests to interact with the database.
+2. Implemented endpoints for POST and GET requests to interact with the database.

 ### Client (React)

-1. Develop a React client for a seamless user interface.
+1. Developed a React client for a user interface.
-2. Use `react-router-dom` to create multiple pages, including a home page, a page to display all posts, and a page for creating new posts.
+2. Used `react-router-dom` to create multiple pages, including a home page, a page to display all posts, and a page for creating new posts.

 ## Hosting on Render.com